agcodes0315/Gen-AI-APAC-Ideathon/README.md

 A chatbot can help discuss a decision in the moment.
 MirrorTrace adds a governed reflective layer around that conversation:

-- **Consent-gated memory** — Gemini may propose a Thought Snapshot, but the interpretation becomes reusable memory only after the user explicitly Accepts or Edits & Accepts it.
+- **Consent-gated memory**  : Gemini may propose a Thought Snapshot, but the interpretation becomes reusable memory only after the user explicitly Accepts or Edits & Accepts it.
-- **Evidence-backed evolution** — Thought Diffs compare related approved positions over time and preserve provenance back to their source reflections.
+- **Evidence-backed evolution**  : Thought Diffs compare related approved positions over time and preserve provenance back to their source reflections.
-- **Owner-isolated reflective history** — journals, approved memories, comparisons, and provenance are stored under the authenticated user's verified Firebase identity.
+- **Owner-isolated reflective history**  : journals, approved memories, comparisons and provenance are stored under the authenticated user's verified Firebase identity.
-- **Memory Governance** — users can inspect, retain, export, and revoke what MirrorTrace is allowed to reuse.
+- **Memory Governance**  : users can inspect, retain, export and revoke what MirrorTrace is allowed to reuse.
-- **Selective collaboration** — MirrorRoom works like a Spotify Jam for reflection: multiple people join the same temporary session, but each person shares only the thoughts they deliberately contribute.
+- **Selective collaboration**  : MirrorRoom works like a Spotify Jam for reflection: multiple people join the same temporary session, but each person shares only the thoughts they deliberately contribute.
-- **TraceBot is only the product guide** — it explains MirrorTrace's features, navigation, and privacy model.
+- **TraceBot is only the product guide**  : it explains MirrorTrace's features, navigation and privacy model.
 The private Reflective Brainstorm Companion handles the user's actual reflective conversation.

 The goal is therefore not simply to chat with AI, but to create a traceable, consent-governed record of how a user's reasoning evolves.
 ## 🧭 Design Philosophy

-MirrorTrace prioritizes:
+MirrorTrace prioritizes-

 ```text
 Consent